 DOES LPB FUND AT VARIOUS STAGES OF PRODUCTION FOR DIGITAL PROJECTS?

-LPB does not fund various stages for digital projects.
-Projects that are selected for funding must be completed with the funds awarded from LPB.
+The Digital Media Fund does not provide funding for research and development or pre-production for digital projects.
+Projects that are selected for funding must be delivered completed and fully packaged with the funds awarded from LPB.

 CAN LPB REVIEW AND GIVE FEEDBACK ON THE PROPOSAL PRIOR TO DEADLINE?